varun06/myblog-hugo/content/imo/_index.md

+These are the articles, Videos, and podcasts that I read/watch/listen.

+# Interesting Reading
 * [Why time management is ruining our lives](https://www.theguardian.com/technology/2016/dec/22/why-time-management-is-ruining-our-lives)
 * [how to build robust systems](http://lemire.me/blog/2016/12/15/how-to-build-robust-systems/)
 * [Take It to the Limit: Considerations for Building Reliable Systems](http://bravenewgeek.com/take-it-to-the-limit-considerations-for-building-reliable-systems/)